jgeumlek/WiimoteGlue/README.md

 * Basic processing of accelerometer or infared data.
 * Basic support of the Wii Balance Board in addition to a standard controller.
 Surf your way through your games!
 * Read in control mappings from files.
-* Uses the Linux gamepad API button defintions rather than ambiguous labels like "A","B","X","Y" for the virtual gamepad.
+* Uses the Linux gamepad API button defintions rather than ambiguous labels like "A","B","X","Y"  or "Button 0" for the virtual gamepad.
 * Virtual gamepads persist for as long as WiimoteGlue is running, so even software not supporting gamepad hotplugging can be oblivious to Wii remotes connecting/disconnecting.
 * Also creates a virtual keyboard/mouse device that can be mapped.
 * Assuming proper file permissions on input devices, this does not require super-user privileges.